Ceramic Inlays + Onlays

 - An inlay is used when the cavity is too large for a simple filling.
 The inlay is fabricated as a whole piece that fits the specific shape and size of the cavity.
 Then, the inlay is cemented in place on the tooth.

 - An onlay is more than an inlay but not a crown.
 Like an inlay, it is fabricated as a whole piece but it also covers the tooth.

 - A crown is more like a replacement for a tooth, rather than just a “cover” for the tooth.
 After the decay is removed, a “cap,” which is the crown is placed over the entire tooth.
 Learn about the difference between a traditional dental crown and a CEREC one-day crown.

 The Inlay / Onlay Procedure at The Grove City Center for Dentistry

 Typically, two visits are required for the placements of inlays and onlays at The Grove City Center for Dentistry.

 - During the first visit, the filling being replaced or the damaged or decaying area of the tooth is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, we will take an impression of the tooth and send it to our lab for fabrication.
 Dr. Simone or Dr. Lowe will then apply a temporary filling on the tooth to keep the tooth protected between visits.

 - At the second appointment, the temporary filling is removed.
 Dr. Simone or Dr. Lowe will then make sure that the inlay or onlay fits correctly and then bond it to the tooth with a resin material.
 We will then polish to a smooth, natural-looking finish.

-If you have additional questions about Dental Inlays and Onlays, contact us at 614-875-3141 or email@example.com.
-Feel free to use our online contact form below, or even click to schedule a consultation online.
+If you have additional questions about Dental Inlays and Onlays, contact us at email@example.com or (614) 389-9264.
+Feel free to use our online contact form below, or even click to schedule an appointment online.